Gengatharan1/DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 Converting data types where necessary (e.g., dates, numerical values).
 Merging datasets where necessary for analysis (e.g., linking sales data with product and customer data).

-#### Load Data
+#### Data Management

 Inserting the preprocessed data into an SQL database by creating relevant tables for each data source.

 #### Power BI Visualization

 Connecting SQL to Power BI/Tableau, import the data, and create interactive dashboards by applying star schema using data modeling.

 #### Develop SQL and Dax Queries